TheProGrammar/the-pong-game/README.md

 ## Author

 This app was made by me, Miroslav Mali.
-If you want to contact me, you can send me mixlaproduction@gmail.com.
+You can contact me at mixlaproduction@gmail.com.